 Spring has sprung at Araluen Botanic Park in Roleystone!
-The Yates Springtime Festival back again running from 16th August – 3rd October, giving a spectacular show of tulips and other springtime blooms!
-It’s open every day, though on weekends there is extra entertainment, with The Freedom Fairies and a treasure hunt to receive a lucky dip prize.
+The Yates Springtime Festival is back again, running from 23rd August to 30th September, giving a spectacular show of tulips and other springtime blooms!

 There are also stunning native bush areas, with clumps of tulips, alongside gushing streams and waterfalls.

 The park is quite hilly and features a lot of steps.
 It is also special-needs friendly with lots of gradually inclined pathways for wheelchairs, prams and people with rickety knees and aching backs.
 And if little feet get tired, why not take a ride on the Araluen Express Train!
-This is enjoyed by young and old alike and is a great way to see more of the park.
-Train tickets can be purchased at $5 for adults and $3 for children.
+This 20 minute ride, is enjoyed by young and old alike and is a great way to see more of the park.
+Train tickets can be purchased at $10 per person.
 Kids 5 and under are free!
 The queue is sheltered for sunny/wet days.
+The trackless train will run on Wednesday – Sunday throughout the Tulip Festival.

-If you work up an appetite you can feast on the delectable delights at the Chalet Healy Café, refurbished and reopened in time for Springtime, or visit Roundhouse to try out the exciting teahouse patisserie menu, with roasted coffee and handmade cakes.
+If you work up an appetite, you can feast on the delectable delights at the Chalet Healy Cafรฉ, refurbished and reopened in time for Springtime, or visit Roundhouse to try out the exciting teahouse patisserie menu, with roasted coffee and handmade cakes.

 We stopped for a cuppa at the Chalet Healy tea rooms, which is open all year round from 10am to 4pm.